Do You Like Caring for Children, but Want to Work From Home?

 Plus, there are many other factors to think about.
 For example, some parents may require less than 50 hours per week of care.
 You may not feel comfortable caring for 7 children and choose to work with a smaller group.
 You may choose to only provide care on a part-time basis to enjoy a better work-life balance.

 However, starting your own family day care business is a great way to work from home, have more control over your work and hours, provide care the way you want to (within regulations) and still earn a comfortable income!

-You can visit the Australian Children’s Education and Care Quality Authority to learn more on how you can be an approved provider.
+You can visit the Australian Children’s Education and Care Quality Authority to learn more about how you can be an approved provider.

 If you need help setting up and running your own family day care service, check out Family Day Care Australia and ask anything about child care service or becoming a family day care provider.

 Family day care is often the preferred option for parents who are looking for less expensive care with more flexible hours.
 This means you can start your own family daycare and provide essential care services from your own home instead of working in a centre-based service.

 To do this, you need an early childhood qualification, an appropriate venue and proper systems to take of children.
 These will be used to approve your registration.

 Australia needs a hand in educating young minds and pushing early childhood development forward.
 This is one way you can help while also enjoying the benefits of running your own home business.